opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 ### Data Science Projects

 Data Science Projects are simply a normal OpenShift Project with an extra label to distinguish them from normal OpenShift projects by the Red Hat OpenShift AI Dashboard.
-Like OpenShift Projects it is recommended to create a `namespace` object and allow OpenShift to create the corrisponding `project` object:
+Like OpenShift Projects it is recommended to create a `namespace` object and allow OpenShift to create the corresponding `project` object:

 ```yaml
 apiVersion: v1